Undefined-cloud/BLOOKET-AUTO-HOSTER/README.md

 }, 5000);
 }, 10000);

-after you do that, click on automaticly and then click save, then youre blooket game will auto host and to turn of the auto hoster, just turn off the extension!
+after you do that, click on automaticly and then click save, then youre blooket game will auto host.
+And to turn of the auto hoster, just turn off the extension!